One wall paddleball

 One wall paddleball is an American ball game that consists of hitting a small rubber ball against a single wall by using paddles.
 It can be played in singles (1 versus 1) or in doubles (2 versus 2).
 The general rule of the game is that the ball must hit the wall without touching the court floor more than once in order to be a valid rally.
 The balls are usually black, blue, and green.
 The paddles were originally made of wood, but they are now primarily made of materials such as graphite and titanium.

-The game is popular in places where the weather permits outdoor play such as New York, Florida, New Jersey, Connecticut, California and Puerto Rico, although indoor courts, although rare, exist.
+The game is popular in places where the weather permits outdoor play such as New York, Florida, New Jersey, Connecticut, California and Puerto Rico.
+Indoor courts, although rare, exist.
 Tournaments are ruled by the American Paddleball Association.

 History

 The history of the game is somehow undocumented, but it obviously originates from American handball which consists of hitting the ball with the bare hand or a gloved palm.
 However, due to the cold weather in northern American states, the players carved wooden paddles to hit with to relieve the pain from the cold.
-Other form of game is four wall paddleball.
+Another form of the game is four wall paddleball.